The museum was established by the University of Agricultural Sciences (UAS) with the aim of:

 The collection consists of stamps related to various sources of renewable energy including solar, wind, hydro, biomass and biogas.

 This collection shows different stamps with roses on them.

 This particular exhibit talks about the new developments in farm mechanisation and post-harvest technology.

-Open to the sky, the courtyard has a farm like setting with grazing cows and cranes along with a bullock cart.
+Open to the sky, the courtyard has a farm-like setting with sculptures of grazing cows and cranes along with a bullock cart.

-Open to the sky, the courtyard has a farm like setting with a farmer riding his tractor and a female farmer.
+Open to the sky, the courtyard has a farm-like setting with a farmer riding his tractor and a female farmer beside him.